 The Twayblades, of which only one is shown here, are very interesting, curious and widespread orchids.
 The Common Twayblade is abundant throughout Ireland so tends not to demand attention — just quietly requests it when it appears amongst posher Orchids!
 It is fortunate that we have managed to collect some varied photographs of this impressive plant.
 This is a very succesful species covering a wide variety of habitats, exploiting a range of fertilising insects, and (apparently) able to form bonds with many types of mychorrhizal associates in its process of developing a sturdy plant from a little seed.Whereas many orchids grow in very specific environments, this orchid will happily grow on any place where it is undisturbed, rough land or forest borders, on lakeshores and on bogs.
 The large group on the LEFT is from Murvagh in Co.
 Donegal where forestry has spread onto sea dunes and created stable sandy soil where this cluster of large specimens was photographed.Like the Fly Orchid, the Twayblade is often fertilised by solitary wasps and other insects.
-Where they occur these plants are often found in large dispersed groups suggesting an effective fertilisation method is best provided by the active insect route!
+Where they occur these plants are often found in large dispersed groups suggesting an effective fertilisation method either by lateral buds or by the active insect route!

 The flowering spike is characteristically an olive yellow colour but can be pure green in early stages if plant is well watered.
 This species seems to be adaptable to hot sun-baked habitats with a dry clay/grit soil.Its name derives from two monstrous leaves (the “twayblades” of old english origin).
-Subsequently leaves are few and far between and the plant goes on to produce numerous flowers (20 - 100) often bright yellow and with the ‘long skinny legs’ similar to those seen in the anthropomorphic orchids such as the Man Orchid — unfortunately absent from Ireland.The upper flower has a rostellum over the labellum with a gluey secretion which helps cement the pollinia onto the back of any visiting wasps, etc. A very secure form of gene transfer as can be shown by the large set of fertilisied flowers, looking like perforated chinese lanterns, seen in the mature specimen on far RIGHT.
+Subsequently leaves are few and far between and the plant goes on to produce numerous flowers (20 - 100), often bright yellow, with the ‘long skinny legs’ similar to those seen in the anthropomorphic orchids such as the Man Orchid — unfortunately absent from Ireland.The upper flower has a rostellum over the labellum with a gluey secretion which helps cement the pollinia onto the back of any visiting wasps, etc. A very secure form of gene transfer as can be shown by the large set of fertilisied flowers, looking like perforated chinese lanterns, seen in the mature specimen on far RIGHT.

 BELOW: A series of emerging and budding fresh Twayblades in early Summer showing a meadow habitat, a coniferous forest floor, lakeshore and wasteland habitat.